hollowdll/chat-messaging-app/README.md

 - <strong>Join chat rooms.</strong> All users can view and join chat rooms.
 - <strong>Send messages.</strong> Sent messages show in realtime to all users in the chat room.
 Message sender can edit and delete their messages.
 - <strong>Message history.</strong> Previous messages will be loaded when user joins a chat room.
 - <strong>Timestamps.</strong> Chat room and message creation date and time will be saved and can be seen.
-Filtered to Finland's time zone.

 # Tech and tools